 Brighton Grammar School acknowledges that our school is on Country of the people of the Kulin Nations.
-We wish to honour the sovereignty and connection to Country of all Aboriginal and Torres Strait Islander peoples and pay respect to their Traditional Custodians and Elders past and present.
+We wish to honour the connection to Country of all Aboriginal and Torres Strait Islander peoples and pay respect to their Traditional Custodians and Elders past and present.

 Our RAP and strategy – Under Construction

 At BGS we value and respect First Nations People, Culture and Country.
 We acknowledge the injustices of the past and look toward building unity in the future through education, truth telling, new relationships and reconciliation.
 We have started to develop our first Reconciliation Action Plan (RAP) and a long term strategy for change.

 The land our school sits on is Aboriginal land.
 The Boon Wurrung and Woiwurrung people have walked the coastline of Nerm (Port Phillip Bay) and the land around Melbourne for many thousands of years.

 We are committed to developing authentic partnerships to connect to this ancient land and its people in unity and friendship.
 BGS has relationships with Traditional Custodians, we incorporate Welcome to Country ceremonies performed by Traditional Owners to begin our school semesters and we welcome First Nations people into the classroom to ensure a rich and balanced education for our boys.

 With a Year 6 exchange and Year 9 immersion programs, our boys have two opportunities to travel to Thaayorre Country and immerse themselves in the remote Cape York community of Pormpuraaw.